naveenvarjani/IT-Ticket-Analysis-Excel-Dashboard/README.md

 Despite rising ticket volume, support quality remained stable.
 The analysis led to clear, data-backed **hiring, training, and optimization recommendations**.
+🧠 Demonstrated practical Excel skills, domain understanding, and storytelling — all through the lens of IT analytics.
 ---

 ## 🙋‍♂️ About Me